 You will need to have the appropriate licensed profession provide specific information about why your disability would prohibit you from having a roommate and what the results would be if you did not have a single room.
-ODS will work with other appropriate offices on campus and determine if the request warrants the accommodation of a single room.
-ODS will notify you when a decision has been made.
+Student Accessibility and Support Services (SASS) will work with other appropriate offices on campus and determine if the request warrants the accommodation of a single room.
+SASS will notify you when a decision has been made.

 Q. What role do my parents play in the process?